ehmicky/log-process-errors/.github/pull_request_template.md

 Otherwise please:

 - add a clear and descriptive title.
-- then fill in the sections below.
+- fill in the sections below.

 **Which problem is this pull request solving?**